dropps-io/lookso-protocol/LIPs/lip-social_registry.md

       "string",
       ...
     ],
-    "assets": [ // Media attached to a post
+    "medias": [ // Medias attached to a post
       {
         "hashFunction": "keccak256(bytes)",
         "hash": "string",
         "url": "string",
         "fileType": "string"
       }
     ],
+    "assets": [
+      "interface": "string" // Contract interface
+      "contract": "Address", // Address of the asset contract "tokenId": "any" // Or null
+    ]
     "parentHash": "string", // or null.
 A post with a parent is a comment "childHash": "string", // or null.
 A post with a child is a repost "app": "string", // The platform that originated this post